 On the first visit I conduct an extensive intake and examination to assess my patients condition.
 Then, an individualized Chinese medical treatment plan is formulated which includes recommended frequency of treatments, and possibly herbal formulas, nutritional supplements, and dietary and lifestyle suggestions.
 The number of treatments depends on the severity and duration of the complaint and the patient’s constitution.

-How can acupuncture be a spiritual compass?
+How is Acupuncture a spiritual compass?